codeequity/codeEquity/docs/ceManual.md

 If you are installing CodeEquity for a private repository, you will need to provide a personal access token.
 To create a personal access token for CodeEquity,
- * browe to https://github.com/settings/tokens, click "create a new token.
+ * browse to https://github.com/settings/tokens, click "create a new token.
  * add a note, like "for CodeEquity" at the top
  * set the scope to be "repo  full control of private repositories"
  * click generate at the bottom